 Comprehensive examinations test both comprehensiveness of knowledge and competency within specific areas, including breadth as well as depth.
-For this reason, they come at the end of the student's coursework.
-Together, the examinations comprise a major component of the Program.
-Passing them is recognized as a milestone in working toward completion of the Ph.D. degree.
+The examinations comprise a major component of the Program.
+Passing them is recognized as a milestone in the completion of the Ph.D. degree.

-Students complete their comprehensive examinations online at the end of Fall and Winter quarters, normally in Week 10 or finals week.
-For RLGN 6010 there is a review course, but the examination is not part of it.
-Each examination will be graded by at least two faculty members and a student must have a total of three different readers between the two examinations each quarter.
+Students complete their comprehensive examinations online at the end of fall and winter quarters, normally in Week 10 or finals week.
+For RLGN 6010 there is a review course, but the examination is not considered part of it, because this course is designed to assist students in their preparation for this examination.
+For RLGN 6030 and 6040, each examination will be graded by at least two faculty members and a student must have a total of three different readers between the two examinations each quarter.

 Both the review classes and the exams are Pass/Fail.
 In cases where two examiners are unable to agree upon the results of an exam, that examination will be sent to the JDP Committee for a determination, a process that may take an additional quarter.

-Any student who fails an examination in the Fall will be given an opportunity to retake it once at the end of Winter after studying for another quarter.
-Students who fail a Winter comprehensive examination may retake it once at the end of Spring quarter.
+Any student who fails an examination may retake it once at the end of the next quarter.
 Other options for timing a retake or partial retake may be determined as appropriate by the examining faculty with the approval of the Director.
 A student who fails the retake is terminated from the Program.